BaranDev/emurpg-frontend/tofix.md

 3. settings still don't open
 4. refine the prompt given by the user in describe character section so the LLM will create a good character with everything full
 5. music must stop if user leaves /charroller/*
+6. when imported, the portrait, if exists, must come from r2 storage
+7.